OpenNewsLabs/autoEdit_2/README.md

 As of version `1.0.6` you can pull selections from multiple transcriptions into a paperedit, see a video preview, and export as an EDL video sequence.
 [Check out the user manual for more on this](https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/paperediting.html).

+### --> Move to electron<--
+As of version `1.0.7` (soon to be released) moved from nwjs to electron to package the app for desktop.
+This will allow to do a leap forward in certain areas of the roadmap.

 ## Development

 ### Launching the app